-(i) That a Harvard University health study found that high levels of diacetyl in 39 of 51 unique flavors of chemicals used in electronic smoking devices.
-Diacetyl is associated with bronchiolitis obliterans and other severe respiratory diseases among workers who have inhaled heated vapors containing diacetyl; and

-(j) That existing studies on electronic smoking devices' vapor emissions and cartridge contents have found a number of dangerous substances including: carcinogens such as formaldehyde, acetaldehyde, lead, nickel, and chromium; PM 2.5, acrolein, tin, toluene, and aluminum which are associated with a range of negative health effects such as skin, eye, and respiratory irritation, neurological effects, damage to reproductive systems, and premature death from heart attacks and stroke; inconsistent labeling of nicotine levels in electronic smoking device products; and in one instance, diethylene glycol, an ingredient used in antifreeze and toxic to humans; and

-(k) That many news stories have detailed police reports of individuals using electronic smoking devices to smoke illegal narcotics such as marijuana wax, synthetic marijuana, liquid marijuana, and hash oil; and

-(1) That in 2016, the FDA adopted regulations prohibiting the sale of electronic smoking devices to any person under age 18; and

-(m) That on at least two occasions, the West Allis Police Department has discovered hash oil, a prohibited Schedule I narcotic, in electronic smoking device liquids offered for sale at West Allis businesses.
+- trigger a heart attack.
+The volatile organic compounds, such as formaldehyde and benzene, found in electronic smoking device aerosols, as well as conventional cigarette smoke, are proven carcinogens; and - i.
+That a Harvard University health study found high levels of diacetyl in thirtynine (39) of fifty-one (51) unique flavors of chemicals used in electronic smoking devices.
+Diacetyl is associated with bronchiolitis obliterans and other severe respiratory diseases among workers who have inhaled heated vapors containing diacetyl; and - j.
+That existing studies on electronic smoking devices' vapor emissions and cartridge contents have found a number of dangerous substances, including: carcinogens such as formaldehyde, acetaldehyde, lead, nickel, and chromium; PM 2.5, acrolein, tin, toluene, and aluminum which are associated with a range of negative health effects, such as skin, eye, and respiratory irritation, neurological effects, damage to reproductive systems, and premature death from heart attacks and stroke; inconsistent labeling of nicotine levels in electronic smoking device products; and in one (1) instance, diethylene glycol, an ingredient used in antifreeze and toxic to humans; and - k.
+That many news stories have detailed police reports of individuals using electronic smoking devices to smoke illegal narcotics, such as marijuana wax, synthetic marijuana, liquid marijuana, and hash oil; and - l.
+That in 2016, the FDA adopted regulations prohibiting the sale of electronic smoking devices to any person under age eighteen (18); and - m.
+That on at least two (2) occasions, the West Allis Police Department has discovered hash oil, a prohibited Schedule I narcotic, in electronic smoking device liquids offered for sale at West Allis businesses.

-(2) Definitions.
+2. Definitions.